jamestejada/weekend/README.md

         ...
     ]
     ```
+1. Add a segment length verification sub-class of `Segment_Verifier` (`./modules.verify`)
+    - the `Segment_Verifier` class is the base class for checking that lengths are correct for the post-processing files meant for the ENCO Dropbox.
+    - You will need to create a new class that inherits from `Segment_Verifier`
+    ```python
+    class Reveal(Segment_Verifier):
+        TIMINGS = {
+            '17984': 30,
+            '17978': 60,
+            '17980': 60,
+            '17982': 60
+        }
+        ADD_TIME_TARGET = 3060
+        ADD = [
+            '17979',
+            '17981',
+            '17983'
+        ]
+    ```
+    - `TIMINGS` - this is a dictionary that maps the cut numbers to the target time in seconds
+    - `ADD_TIME_TARGET` - this is the target time for the segments that need to be added togther (due to floating breaks)
+    - `ADD` - this is a list of the segments whose lengths will be added together to compare with `ADD_TIME_TARGET`

 ### Adding New Satellite Promos
 For new promos processed from the satellite receiver, only two things need to be changed